Notenoughmail/notenoughmail.github.io/kubejs_tfc/1.20.1/custom.md

 - `.lifecycle(i: number, lifecycle: Lifecycle)`: Sets the bush's lifecycle for a particular month, defaults to `dormant` for ever month, accepts an integer in the range [0, 11] for the first parameter, and either `healthy`, `dormant`, `fruiting`, or `flowering` for the second
 - `.productItem(item: Consumer<ItemBuilder>)`: Sets the properties of the bush's product item, the item gotten by right clicking a bush when it is fruiting
 - `.extendedProperties(props: Consumer<ExtendedPropertiesJS>)`: A consumer, that sets some of TFC's [extended properties](#extended-properties)
+- `.productItem(item: ResourceLocation)`: Sets the bush's product item to be an existing item, will prevent the other product item from being created

 Additionally, this will register a climate range with the same id as the block, it can be set through the [data event](/data/#climate-ranges)